Meiting Garments logo mark

 How to keep first-run packaging realistic

-For low MOQ private label programs, the goal is to look professional without creating a packaging system that is heavier than the garment order itself.
+For flexible MOQ private label programs, the goal is to look professional without creating a packaging system that is heavier than the garment order itself.

 • Start with the label items customers actually see and need for care compliance